Child Exploitation is a growing and evolving threat.

 Knife Crime and Serious Youth Violence

-I found the VR set a very useful way to open up the conversation with the young person around criminal exploitation and gangs.
+I found the VR programme a very useful way to open up the conversation with the young person around criminal exploitation and gangs.

-The young person described express he found the videos helpful to watch, and it opened his eyes to what it may be like if you are to get involved with exploitation.
+The young person expressed that he found the videos helpful to watch, and it opened his eyes to what it may be like if you are to get involved with exploitation.

 Unlock Key Resources to Support Your Work.